Nice

-Nice (Note: Niçard: Niça, classical norm, or Nissa, Mistralian norm, /oc/; Nizza /it/; Nissa; Νίκαια; Nicaea) (/niːs/ NEESS; /fr/) is a French city located in the prefecture of the Alpes-Maritimes department.
-The Nice agglomeration extends far beyond the administrative city limits, with a population of nearly one million on an area of 744 km2.
+Nice (Note: /niːs/ NEESS; /fr/) (Note: Niçard Occitan: Niça, classical norm, or Nissa, Mistralian norm, /oc/; Nizza /it/; Nissa; Νίκαια; Nicaea) is a city and commune, and the prefecture of the department of Alpes-Maritimes, and the administrative region of Provence-Alpes-Côte d'Azur, France.
+The Nice agglomeration extends beyond the administrative city limits, with a population of nearly one million over an area of approximately 744 km2 or about the size of Singapore.
 Located on the French Riviera, the southeastern coast of France on the Mediterranean Sea, at the foot of the French Alps, Nice is the second-largest French city on the Mediterranean coast and second-largest city in the Provence-Alpes-Côte d'Azur region after Marseille.
-Nice is approximately 13 km from the principality of Monaco and 30 km from the French–Italian border.
+It is approximately 13 km from the principality of Monaco and 30 km from the French–Italian border.
 Nice's airport serves as a gateway to the region.

-The city is nicknamed Nice la Belle (Nissa La Bella in Niçard), meaning 'Nice the Beautiful', which is also the title of the unofficial anthem of Nice, written by Menica Rondelly in 1912.
-The area of today's Nice contains Terra Amata, an archaeological site which displays evidence of a very early use of fire 380,000 years ago.
+The city is nicknamed Nice la Belle (Nissa La Bella in Niçard), meaning 'Nice the Beautiful', which is also the title of the unofficial anthem of Nice, written by Menica Rondelly.
+The Nice agglomeration contains Terra Amata, an archaeological site which displays evidence of early use of fire 380,000 years ago.
 Around 350 BC, Greeks of Marseille founded a permanent settlement and called it Nikaia, after Nike, the goddess of victory.
-Through the ages, the town has changed hands many times.
+The town has changed hands many times.
 Its strategic location and port significantly contributed to its maritime strength.
 From 1388, it was a dominion of Savoy, then became part of the French First Republic between 1792 and 1815, when it was returned to the Kingdom of Piedmont-Sardinia, the legal predecessor of the Kingdom of Italy, until its annexation by France in 1860.

 The natural environment of the Nice area and its mild Mediterranean climate came to the attention of the English upper classes in the second half of the 18th century, when an increasing number of aristocratic families began spending their winters there.
-In 1931, following its refurbishment, the city's main seaside promenade, the Promenade des Anglais ("Walkway of the English"), was inaugurated by Prince Arthur, Duke of Connaught; it owes its name to visitors to the resort.
-These included Queen Victoria along with her son Edward VII who spent winters there, as well as Henry Cavendish, born in Nice, who discovered hydrogen.
+In 1931, following its refurbishment, the city's main promenade, the Promenade des Anglais ("Walkway of the English"), was inaugurated by Prince Arthur, Duke of Connaught; it owes its name to visitors to the resort.
+These included Queen Victoria along with her son Edward VII who spent winters there.